kb-9/Natural-cosmetics-website/README.md

-This is my first website project, it's about a cosmetics website that collects information from other websites where natural cosmetics are sold.
+This is my first website project, it's about a cosmetics website where you can find a recolection of products from other websites where natural cosmetics are sold.
 Made mainly using HTML, CSS, and JavaScript (only for the slider).